-This week, we will be exploring the symptoms of menopause, usually starting at the perimenopausal stage, and learn about nutrition and menopause symptoms.
+This week, we will be exploring the symptoms of menopause, usually starting at the perimenopausal stage, and learn about diet and menopause symptoms.

 Previously, we discussed the three stages of the menopause: perimenopause, menopause, and post-menopause, and the nutritional considerations for each stage.